TheManii/FFXIV-Explorer/README.md

         * VS Code requires Maven to compile
     * IntelliJ IDEA 2018.1.3

+    > While there are Eclipse project files, they are exclusively for the use of VS code, Eclipse itself is **NOT** supported

 * How to build
     * Clone or download the source code